ridhwandll/ridhwandll.github.io/RidSite/content/meme.md

 +++
-title = "My life is a meme, see the RidDiary section (also buy me a burger if you can)"
+title = "My life is a meme, see the RidDiary section"
 +++

+Also buy me a burger if you can 🥺